 John Sides, Daron Shaw, Matt Grossmann, and Keena Lipsitz, Campaigns & Elections: Rules, Reality, Strategy, Choice (New York: W.W.
-Norton & Company, Inc., 2018, 3rd edition).1
+Norton & Company, Inc., 2022, 4th edition).

 This book is available through the Fordham bookstore, as well as online bookstores.
 Note that the Fordham bookstore price matches textbooks with Amazon and Barnes and Noble on rentals and purchases (and that on Amazon the book might be cheaper than the price charged by the Fordham bookstore).
+The book listed is the 4th edition but any of the previous editions will probably be fine as well (though the 1st edition misses a chapter, so maybe that would not be the best version to buy).